niziming/tripweb/src/main/webapp/static/assets/bower_components/chart.js/CONTRIBUTING.md

 Joining the Project
 -------------
  - Active committers and contributors are invited to introduce yourself and request commit access to this project.
-Please send an email to hello@nickdownie.com or file an issue.
+Please send an uemail to hello@nickdownie.com or file an issue.

 License
 -------